 Here’s a super easy and super fun project for the whole family!
 Transform empty mint tins into stylish little keepsake boxes perfect for storing your favorite beach treasures and special trinkets.
 Or you can tuck tiny little treasure maps inside for a really fun children’s party game.
 Their uses are endless!

 Here’s how you do it.
 Paint the lids with Liquitex Glossies high-gloss acrylic enamel.
 You can find the paint at your local craft store or on-line at Dick Blick.
-After the paint dries, glue your favorite beach finds or other special baubles to the lids using E-6000 adhesive also found at craft stores.
+After the paint dries, glue your favorite beach finds or other special baubles to the lids using non-toxic and waterproof, Gorilla Glue, also found at craft stores.

 Posted in Crafts, DIY, Gifts